Let's Talk Deodorant

 What we do know is that, in women with breast cancer, high levels of aluminum and deodorant parabens were found in nipple fluid.
 Breastfeeding mamas – please think about this!
 Your baby spends a lot of time nestled in your arms and against your breasts.
 Even though our bodies have a fantastic filtering system, why flood them with so many chemicals when we could use that energy to nourish our babes?

-We at Wyld offer two variations of deodorant – a bar and a spray.
-They're both super easy to apply and contain no heavy butters like shea or cocoa which can feel greasy and just uncomfortable.
+And if you don't have time for that, we offer 2 variations of purely natural, organic deodorants that skip the plastic packaging.
+Wyld Deodorant Bar and Deodorant Spray are both so easy to apply and contain no heavy butters like shea or cocoa which can feel greasy and just uncomfortable.
 Yet they're highly effective for most people.
 We skip the cheap filler ingredients and the gender-biased marketing too.
 Both of our deodorants are formulated to work for everyone.

 Wyld Deodorant Bar, 90 gr – a natural, very effective deodorant bar that couldn't be easier to apply.
 Absorbs moisture, eliminates odor and fights odor-causing bacteria.
 Also good for the overall defense system.
 Formulated with a refreshing scent of lemongrass, thyme and peppermint.
 The bar format is wrapped in paper for a mess-free and waste-free solution.